 A defensive pele tower was built on the site in 1128 by Walter Corbet, of Shropshire. the tower was built on the orders of Earl David.
 The pele tower was extended in 1300, and rebuilt by a Thomas Makdowell in 1590.

 In 1800, the heiress Miss Makdougall married Thomas Brisbane of Ayrshire.
-Thomas Brisbane would later serve in a distinguished military career under the Duke of Wellington; the career won him the name General Sir Thomas Makdougall-Brisbane (ref bottom right image.)
-In 1821 Brisbane was appointed govenor of New South Wales, Australia.
+Thomas Brisbane would later serve in a distinguished military career under the Duke of Wellington; the career won him the name General Sir Thomas Makdougall-Brisbane (see bottom right image.)
+In 1821 Brisbane was appointed Govenor of New South Wales, Australia.
 The city Brisbane was founded on the River Brisbane, named after Brisbane himself.
 A keen astronomer, he built numerous observatories, inluding one situated within sight of Makerstoun House today.
 In 1833 General Sir Thomas Makdougall-Brisbane succeeded Sir Walter Scott as President of the Royal Society of Edinburgh, Brisbane died in 1860.